SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

           resourceId: ${{ADDIN_AZURE_STORAGE_RESOURCE_ID}}
     ```

-1. Open the infra/azure.parameters.json file and replace its contents with the following JSON.
+1. Open the infra/azure.parameters.json file in the root of the project and replace its contents with the following JSON.

     ```
     {